Don't let election stress ruin your sleep (here's what to do) - Local News 8

 Don’t let election stress ruin your sleep (here’s what to do)

-Tossing and turning instead of sleeping this week?
-A nail-biter finish to the race for the presidency might be one reason — all that constant stress simmering just below the surface is bound to affect our ability to relax.
+Tossing and turning instead of sleeping?
+It was a nail-biter finish to the race for the presidency, as CNN projects that Joe Biden will become the 46th president of the United States.
+All that constant stress simmering just below the surface is bound to affect our ability to relax.

-Add to that the daylight savings time change on November 2 — yes, that happened just days, not years, ago — and there’s a perfect storm of reasons to be suffering sleep deprivation.
+Add to that the daylight savings time change on November 2 — yes, that happened this past week, not years, ago — and there’s a perfect storm of reasons to be suffering sleep deprivation.

 “Historically, elections haven’t been as stressful as they have been the last four to eight years,” said clinical psychologist Vaile Wright, the senior director for health care innovation at the American Psychological Association.